Warning notification:Warning

 Safety of vitamin K

-Vitamin K has been used for many years in Ireland.
-It is routinely given to all babies with the consent of parents.
+Vitamin K has been used for many years in Ireland and around the world.
+It is routinely given to newborn babies with the consent of parents.

 There are no known side effects to your baby.
-If you have questions about vitamin K, ask your midwife, obstetrician or GP.
+If you have questions about vitamin K, ask your midwife, obstetrician, nurse or GP.

 It is important that you have all the information you need to decide what is right for your baby.